 - The latitude specifies the north-south position of the reference point as an angle relative to the equatorial plane.
 Negative values indicate the southern hemisphere.

 - The longitude specifies the east-west position as angle relative to a prime meridian.
 Negative values indicate a position west of the prime meridian.

 The Datum field shows the datum the geographic coordinates refer to.
 This is especially relevant for the longitude.

 The second last line in the Reference point section contains hyperlinks for opening the reference point in OpenStreetMap or in the World of O Maps directory.

 The last option in this section determines which coordinates will be recalculated and which stay equal when changing the coordinate reference system.

 In the Declination field the angle between true north and magnetic north at the position of the map has to be entered to make magnetic north be at the top.
 This can be looked up from an online accessible model as soon as the reference point geographic coordinates are entered, however it should be checked with a precise compass if accuracy is required.

-Grivation determines the rotation which moves the magnetic north to the top of the map.
+Grivation determines the rotation which turns the projected grid so that magnetic north is at the top of the map.
 Grivation is composed of magnetic declination (the angle between true north and magnetic north) and grid convergence (the angle between true north and grid north).